CleverRaven/Cataclysm-DDA/doc/NPCs.md

 ---

 #### Variable Object
-`variable_object`: This is either an object, an `arithmetic` [expression](#compare-integers-and-arithmetics) or array describing a variable name.
-It can either describe an int, a time duration or a string.
+`variable_object`: This is either an object, an `arithmetic` [expression](#compare-numbers-and-arithmetics) or array describing a variable name.
+It can either describe a double, a time duration or a string.
 If it is an array it must have 2 values the first of which will be a minimum and the second will be a maximum, the value will be randomly between the two.
-If it is an int `default` is an int which will be the value returned if the variable is not defined.
+If it is a double `default` is a double which will be the value returned if the variable is not defined.
 If is it a duration then `default` can be either an int or a string describing a time span. `u_val`, `npc_val`, or `global_val` can be the used for the variable name element.
 If `u_val` is used it describes a variable on player u, if `npc_val` is used it describes a variable on player npc, if `global_val` is used it describes a global variable.
 If this is a duration `infinite` will be accepted to be a virtually infinite value(it is actually more than a year, if longer is needed a code change to make this a flag or something will be needed).

 example json:
 ```